openwi-re/editions/017/edition.md

 ---
 Edition: 17
 Release: October 21, 2017
-Subject: openwire // Apple's negligence, a mass shooting, and insider trading by Iceland's PM
+Subject: openwire // a bombing in Somalia, WiFi, lies, and Facebook
-Preview: Apple accidentally set a large number of users' password hints to their passwords.
+Preview: A Neo-Nazi and National Front organizer quit the movement, opened up about his Jewish heritage, and came out as gay.
 All that and more inside this week's openwi:re.
 ---

 ### Photo